 When a saline implant ruptures, the implant deflates and the saline is safely absorbed by your body.
 This makes it easy to identify—and therefore correct—a ruptured implant, as the breast will look noticeably different.

 Silicone gel breast implants are pre-filled with a soft elastic gel that looks and feels more like natural breast tissue.
 Silicone implants are less visible in the subglandular position with less rippling.
 However, if a silicone implant ruptures, the implant and the gel will need to be removed by Dr. DiFrancesco as soon as possible.

-These so-called “gummy bear” gel implants hold their shape much better than traditional silicone gel because this gel is made from more cross-linked silicone molecules, which makes it more cohesive—giving them a gummy bear-like texture.
+These so-called “gummy bear” silicone breast implants hold their shape much better than traditional silicone gel because this gel is made from more cross-linked silicone molecules, which makes it more cohesive—giving them a gummy bear-like texture.

-During a fat transfer breast augmentation procedure, or natural breast augmentation, liposuction is used to remove fat from an area of your body such as the abdomen, thighs, or hips.
+Implants are not the only option for people looking for cosmetic breast surgery to enhance the volume of the breasts.
+During a fat transfer breast augmentation procedure, also called natural breast augmentation, liposuction is used to remove fat from an area of your body such as the abdomen, thighs, or hips.
 The fat is then processed and sterilized in preparation for injection into the breasts.
 Fat transfer is best for small volume augmentation, correcting asymmetry, or can be used in conjunction with implants to add more medial fullness.